tkramers/-MSBA503_CV_Project/README.md

 ## How to Run the Notebook

-1. Upload your own images into a folder
+1. Upload images into a folder
-2. Update the `image_dir` path in the notebook to point to your image folder
+2. Update the `image_dir` path in the notebook to point to image folder
-3. Run the notebook from top to bottom
+3. Run the notebook from top to bottom ":)"

 ---